hyungmogu/ctci/README.md

 ## Work Summary

+### May 12th, 2019
+1. Walked through fifth topic of 'Django Basics' course in Team Treehouse for Python Web Tech Degree

 ### May 11th, 2019
 1. Walked through fourth topic of 'Django Basics' course in Team Treehouse for Python Web Tech Degree